magento/merchdocs/src/sales-channels/amazon/inactive-listings.md

 ---
 title: Inactive Listings
 ---

 Listings that display on this tab include your products that have been published to Amazon but are not active on the Amazon marketplace.
 Your listings could be inactive for a few different reasons.
 For example, you might not be eligible to list that particular brand.
-Inactive listings are dictated by Amazon’s listing standards and your Amazon Seller Central account permissions.
+Inactive listings are dictated by Amazon's listing standards and your Amazon Seller Central account permissions.

 In the **Actions** drop-down: